Insurance and reinsurance in India: overview

 Insurers and insurance agents/insurance intermediaries are not permitted to have directors in common.

 Though the Amendment Act has introduced many changes to the Insurance Act, the primary insurance regulator continues to be the IRDAI.
-However, approval from the Foreign Investment Promotion Board (FIPB) will now need to be obtained for any foreign investment beyond 26% up to the new limit of 49% (see Question 1).
+The recent press note released by the Ministry of Commerce and Industry in March 2016, bringing foreign investments in the insurance sector up to 49% under the automatic route, envisages that only IRDAI approval will be required for foreign investments in the insurance sector, making the IRDAI the sole decision maker (see Question 1).
 In addition, appeals from orders issued by the IRDAI can now be preferred before the Securities Appellate Tribunal.

 The interplay between these bodies and the impact on the insurance sector remains to be seen.